Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |Residuals|233|5477064783| 23506716|       NA|     NA|

 We'll discuss designing experiments (DOE) in a later chapter.
 For now, we'll simply walk through some of the output.
 We aren't being rigorous here.
-Basically, our P Value looks good and we have an F statistic that isn't super small.
+Basically, our _P Value_ looks good and we have an _F statistic_ that isn't super small.
 We can move forward.
-Let's take a look at some statistics in a graph.
+Let's take a look at these statistics in a graph.